John Pitt, 2nd Earl of Chatham: Early career

-John Singleton Copley's The Death of the Earl of Chatham.
-Pitt is shown in military uniform to his father's left, while his brothers are also both portrayed.
+The Death of the Earl of Chatham; Pitt is shown in military uniform to his father's left.

-Chatham joined the army as an ensign in the 47th Regiment of Foot on 14 March 1774.
+Chatham joined the British Army as an ensign in the 47th Regiment of Foot on 14 March 1774.
 He served as aide-de-camp to General Guy Carleton in Quebec, where they made preparations to resist a planned invasion by American forces.
 In October 1775 he departed for London carrying dispatches, missing the Battle of Quebec that took place at the end of the year where Carleton successfully defended the city.

 Back in Britain, under strong family pressure, Pitt resigned his commission in early 1776 in protest against the war with America, to which his father was vehemently opposed.
 He became effective head of the family due to his father's ill health, and took an increasing interest in politics.
 It was rumoured, at one point, that he might stand for Parliament for Westminster.

 He only returned to the army in March 1778, this time as a lieutenant in the 39th Foot.
 France had entered the American War of Independence the previous month, meaning that he was now able to serve without fighting against the Americans.
 He was due to sail to Gibraltar as aide-de-camp to the lieutenant governor, Colonel Robert Boyd.
 On 7 April he and his younger brothers were in attendance when their father rose in the House of Lords to give a speech, in which he called for defiance against the French.
 Shortly after finishing his speech, their father collapsed and died a few weeks later.
 In John Singleton Copley's painting The Death of the Earl of Chatham, Pitt is portrayed in military uniform at his father's side.
 His father's last words at Hayes were reputedly "Leave your dying father, and go to the defence of your country".

 Having succeeded to the Earldom, Chatham spent the following year in Gibraltar before transferring to the West Indies with a newly raised regiment, the 86th Foot.
 By the end of 1781 he was back in Britain and in 1782 obtained a Captaincy in the London-based 3rd Regiment of Foot Guards.
 Although he was appointed colonel in October 1793 and major general in February 1795, Chatham does not appear to have undertaken any military duties for nearly fifteen years after the end of the War of American Independence in 1783.